meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 ### (9) How do emotions influence the way in which people process information and/or form decisions?
 ### (10) Jonathon Cohen: How does the brain reflect a person's cognitive-emotion decision-making?
 ### (11) Working memory capacity and emotion regulation: How does WMC influence one's ability to control their emotions?
 ### (12) Increasing Happiness - Perspective Taking and Goals.
+How might someone increase their long-term happiness using these strategies?
-How might someone increase their long-term happiness us
+### (13) Increasing Happiness - Forgiveness and Gratitude.
+How might someone increase their long-term happiness using these strategies?